picosh/official-blog/rfc/rfc-001-radical-experimentation.md

 Our primary directive is to build tools and services that we **need** to use.

-With deep introspection, a curiosity for new ideas, radical experimentation, and a passion for code, we are building something greater than what is available today.
+With deep introspection, a curiosity for new ideas, a passion for code, and radical experimentation, we are building tools to accelerate developer productivity.